Car insurance is expensive in Nevada. The average car insurance rate in Nevada is $1,802 per year — more than the US average by 26.2%.

-If you're facing the frightful prospect of finding insurance for a teen driver, consider that Nevada is one of the most expensive states in which to buy auto insurance for a 16-year-old.
+If you're facing the frightful prospect of purchasing insurance for a young driver, you'll need to contend with the fact that Nevada is one of the most expensive states in which to buy auto insurance for a 16-year-old.

 Average Car Insurance Costs in Nevada by Gender

 While gender doesn’t make as large an impact on car insurance prices as location or experience level, it is used as a rating factor by auto insurance companies.

 NEVADA AUTO INSURANCE PREMIUMS FOR WOMEN AND MEN

 If you think you aren't getting the best value for your money with your current car insurer, the best course of action is to do some shopping.

 Average Car Insurance Rates in Nevada by Marital Status